 To share a Group:

 You enter the title and abstract of your unpublished article, and Manuscript Matcher suggests a range of journals that publish research like yours.

-With EndNote X9, you can now use Manuscript Matcher in combination with a desktop EndNote library.
+With EndNote X9 and 20, you can now use Manuscript Matcher in combination with a desktop EndNote library.

 Before using Manuscript Matcher, you should bear in mind that,